Which loss function is better for neural network training, logistic loss or the squared error loss and why ?

 If the predictions are correlated, i.e. if one classifier correctly predicts some instance then the majority of other classifiers are also predicting the same instance correctly and similarly if one classifier incorrectly predicts some instance then the majority of other classifiers are also predicting the same instance incorrectly, then we see that combining these classifiers would not give us any benefit because an instance which is predicted incorrectly by one classifier, is most likely to have been predicted incorrectly by the remaining classifiers too and so the combination will not correct the misclassification.

 There are multiple techniques to combine the powers of classifiers, one class of technique uses voting such as majority voting, weighted voting, averaging or ranked averaging that directly computes the combined output using some voting function without any learning.
 In the second class, we use a meta-learner, i.e. another classifier that learns from the predictions of individual base classifiers.
-The meta-learner is usually a simple classifier such as logistic regression or a decision tree.
+The meta-learner is usually a simple classifier such as a decision tree.
 The final output is predicted by the meta-learner.

 Assuming that we are working with a binary classification problem :